 How does NR Care compare to other care companies?

 We put together people-centred care plans, which are updated regularly.
-As a small new company, we need to be good in order to be competitive.
+We need to be good in order to be competitive.
 This ethos has led to us winning multiple awards.

 What would my daily responsibilities include as a care worker?

 Personal care is one of the largest responsibilities alongside meal preparation, which is provided in all visits.
 Administering medicines is also a large part of the job.
 Other responsibilities can include shopping calls, where the care worker will take the client to the local supermarket to do their weekly shopping, and sitting with a client whilst their husband or wife goes out for a break.

 Washing and feeding people means we have to provide a service whereby we physically work with clients.
 However, it’s not just a case of doing things for them.
 You have to work with them to give them a choice, making them feel that they are able to live the life they want to lead.
 We do not simply come in and take over.
 The role is giving our clients choice and making sure that they are as independent as possible.

 It can be the case that there are different things to do each time you arrive.
 There could be letters that need to be opened, which your client needs help reading, or they could have had problems with their family and may want to talk over their issues.